menchelab/VRNetzer/README.md

 Copyright (c) 2021 Menche Lab

 This project is licensed under the terms of the MIT license.
-Check the [LICENSE.MD](LICENSE.md) file for details
+Check theLICENSE.md file for details.